quicwg/multipath/draft-ietf-quic-multipath.md

   with the 4 tuple.
 They will remain unchanged if data starts being received or sent through the same 4 tuple using new CIDs.

-* Implementations of loss recovery (see {retransmissions}) typically maintain lists of packets sent and not yet acknowledged.
+* Implementations of loss recovery typically maintain lists of packets sent and not yet acknowledged.
 Such information, along with the value of the next PN to use for sending, is logically associated with the "Sender Number Space", and